Music of Kingdom Hearts: Musical pieces

 The Kingdom Hearts games feature music that ranges from dark to cheerful to sorrowful.
 Several musical pieces are included that have either met with a positive reception or were already well known – mostly from Disney films.
-Such pieces include "Mickey Mouse Club March" by Jimmie Dodd; "Winnie The Pooh" by Robert B. Sherman and Richard M. Sherman; "This Is Halloween" by Danny Elfman; "He's a Pirate" by Geoff Zanelli, Klaus Badelt, and Hans Zimmer; and "Beauty and the Beast" by Howard Ashman and Alan Menken.
+Such pieces include "Mickey Mouse Club March" by Jimmie Dodd; "Winnie the Pooh" by Robert B. Sherman and Richard M. Sherman; "This Is Halloween" by Danny Elfman; "He's a Pirate" by Geoff Zanelli, Klaus Badelt, and Hans Zimmer; and "Beauty and the Beast" by Howard Ashman and Alan Menken.
 Other well-known tracks include "Night on Bald Mountain" (rendered "A Night on the Bare Mountain") by Modest Mussorgsky, and a remixed version of "One-Winged Angel" by Final Fantasy series composer Nobuo Uematsu.
 Some Disney worlds in Kingdom Hearts feature corresponding music from their related Disney film.
 Original tracks include the title screen track, "Dearly Beloved", and the two theme songs, "Simple and Clean" and "Sanctuary".
 The soundtracks feature a mix of piano and orchestral pieces.
 The main themes differ from the other music in that they are pop songs.
 The series also features several vocal songs—the most notable being the two theme songs.
-Kingdom Hearts II includes more vocal songs found specifically in the Atlantica world, which features rhythm-based minigames set in the world of The Little Mermaid.
+Kingdom Hearts II includes more vocal songs in the Atlantica world, which is themed after The Little Mermaid and features rhythm-based minigames.
 Such vocal songs include "Part of Your World" and "Under the Sea", both by Alan Menken and Howard Ashman.